blackberry/bbUI.js/README.md

 # Known Issues

+**General**

+* Tabs are not working in the samples
+* Back Button when on the main screen does not exit the app

+**BB6/BB7**
 * [Trackpad performance for scrolling is less than desirable on BB6/BB7](https://github.com/blackberry/WebWorks/issues/49)
+* There is currently a touch delay on BB6 Torch devices when you select a button or a list item.
+* Pill Buttons do not currently keep their &quot;selected&quot; state when pressed

+**BB5**
+* Label/Control Containers are not working
-* Tabs and Pill Buttons are not working yet in the samples
+* Pill Buttons do not work yet
+* Buttons that stretch the width of the screen don&apos;t work yet
+* Background color sizing issues on BB5
+* Button/list item highlighting not appearing on "touch" on a Storm device
 * Input boxes are not aligning properly in the rounded panels and have not been styled
 * There are various back button issues
-* Focus based navigation mode can get confused on BB5 devices when navigating between screens
+* Focus based navigation mode can get confused when navigating between screens
-* Button scaling is not completed on hi-res/low-res devices for BB6/BB7
-* Button/list item highlighting not appearing on "touch" on a Storm device
-* Background color sizing issues on BB5
-* There is currently a touch delay on BB6 Torch devices when you select a button or a list item.
-* Pill Buttons do not currently keep their state in order to highlight accordingly
-* Pill Buttons do not work on BB5 devices yet